ericwoud/buildR64arch/README.md

 3. ATF - UBOOT - KERNEL using `boot` partition.
 U-Boot uses distro-boot to keep the package simple, using a flexible startup environment.
 With `boot` partition present execute the following command:`pacman -Sy bpir-uboot-git` .
 U-Boot will be loaded from `/boot/u-boot.bin`

 4. ATF - UBOOT - KERNEL using `fip` partition.
-When still booting with `fip` partition and having u-boot installed, change the contents of `/boot/bootcfg/linux` to read `/boot/u-boot.bin`, then run `bpir-writefip`
+When still booting with `fip` partition and having u-boot installed, change the contents of `/boot/bootcfg/linux` to read `/boot/u-boot.bin` and emtpy  `/boot/bootcfg/initrd`, then run `bpir-writefip`

 ## R64: Using port 5 of the dsa switch